Towards Measuring and Modeling "Culture" in LLMs: A Survey: Findings: Defining Culture

 \citet{an-etal-2023-sodapop} and \citet{quan-etal-2020-risawoz} focus on named-entities as a semantic proxy for culture, which is not covered in the list of semantic domains discussed in \citet{Thompson2020} but we believe forms an integral aspect of cultural proxy. \citet{an-etal-2023-sodapop} shows that LLMs associate {\em names of people} to gender, race and ethnicity, thus implicitly learning a map between names and other demographic attributes.~\citet{quan-etal-2020-risawoz} on the other hand emphasize on the preservation of local named-entities for names of people, places, transport systems and so on, in multilingual datasets, even if these were to be obtained through translation.

 Some of the dataset creation exercises have not focused on any particular semantic proxy.
-Rather, the effort has been towards a holistic representation of a ``culture'' (usually defined by demographic proxies) through implicitly covering a large number of semantic domains.
+Rather, the effort has been towards a holistic representation of a ``culture'' (usually defined by demographics) through implicitly covering a large number of semantic domains.
 For instance, \citet{wang2023seaeval} investigates the capability of language models to understand cultural practices through various datasets on language, reasoning, and culture, sourced from local residencies’ proposals, \textit{government websites, historical textbooks} and exams, cultural heritage materials, and academic research.
 Similarly, ~\citet{wibowo2023copalid} presents a language reasoning dataset covering various cultural nuances of Indonesian (and Indonesia).

-The absence of culture studies on other semantic domains is concerning, but on the other hand, it also provides a fertile and fascinating ground for future research.
-For instance, ~\citet{sitaram-etal-2023-everything} discusses the problem of learning pronoun usage conventions in Hindi, which are heavily conventionalized and strongly situated in social contexts.
-Hindi (and many languages around the world) distinguishes second and third-person pronouns by three levels of formality: you-formal or {\em aap}, you-normal or {\em tum} and you-familiar or {\em tu}.
-However, on probing ChatGPT, authors found that the model learned a simplistic translation rule from English ``you'' to the corresponding Hindi pronouns, which is you-formal if the sentence expresses politeness, you-familiar, if the sentence has a slang or colloquialism, and you-normal otherwise.
-This misses the nuanced age and social power-based conventional usage of pronouns that are further situated and contextualized by the conversational context and social relationships.
-Similarly, the use of quantity, kinship terms, and the body in a language has strong cultural connotations that can be studied at scale.
+The absence of culture studies on other semantic domains is concerning, but provides a fertile and fascinating ground for future research.
+For instance, ~\citet{sitaram-etal-2023-everything} discusses the problem of learning pronoun usage conventions in Hindi, which are heavily conventionalized and strongly situated in social contexts, and show that ChatGPT learned simplistic representations of these conventions akin to ``thin description" of culture rather than a ``thick", culturally nuanced contextual understanding of the usage.
+Similarly, the use of quantity, kinship terms, etc. in a language has strong cultural connotations that can be studied at scale.